 X-linked retinoschisis (also known as X-linked juvenile retinoschisis) is an inherited eye disorder that occurs almost exclusively in males.
-Although it begins at birth, the condition is usually not diagnosed until a child’s early school years when they may have difficulty seeing the blackboard.
+Although it begins at birth, the condition is usually not diagnosed until the early school years, when the child has difficulty seeing the blackboard.
 X-linked retinoschisis is caused by a splitting of the retina (the light-sensitive tissue at the back of the eye), which affects the eye's macula.
 The macula is part of the retina that is responsible for color perception and central vision, which is needed for detailed tasks such as reading, writing, driving and seeing other fine details clearly.
 In some cases, peripheral (side) vision is also affected.

 Some people with X-linked retinoschisis retain useful vision well into adulthood, while others experience a rapid decline during childhood.
 In rare cases, the condition can cause serious complications, such as retinal detachment and vitreous hemorrhage, resulting in severely impaired vision or blindness.